highfidelity/hifi-content/marketplaceItems/partyBall/README.md

 Submit your remix to the marketplace, and let us show off your creation!
 Hit us up @highfidelityinc

+## UNDER CONSTRUCTION - CHECK BACK SOON

 ## What you will learn

 We'll be covering how this entity was made while taking some asides to cover helpful relavent concepts such as:

-- JS Modules and how you can use them to make your code more managable and modular
+- JS Modules and how you can use them to make your code more managable, and hopefully reusable
-- Client and Server scripts and domain rights related to people interacting with your entity.klf
+- Client and Server scripts and how domain rights affect others interacting with your entity

 # Releases